user-grinch/Cheat-Menu/README.md

 ### Adding custom peds/skins
 - Version required 1.8-wip and above

 Ped/skin images are loaded from '\moonloader\lib\cheat-menu\peds\' directory.
 There are 2 levels of directories inside 'peds'.
 The first level is the tabs and the second level is the menus.
-Images(only jpg) should be under the second level folders and will show up under the tabs and menus in-game with the same names.
+Images(only jpg) should be under the second level folders and will show up under the tabs and menus in-game with the same names.Image names should be of their model names.For example '340.jpg' without quotes.
 Custom tabs and menus(under tabs) can also be added and will show up in-game accordingly.

 ### Adding custom clothes
 - Version required 1.7 and above